WebRTC

 This application creation and webRTC push configuration declaration are NOT required if:

-- You plan to use only our Javascript SDK.
+- You plan to use only our JavaScript SDK.

 - Your mobile users (with our mobile RTC SDK) will only place outbound calls and are not expected to receive inbound calls.

-- Create webRTC push configuration resources using the webRTC push configuration API methods, specifying the applicationId from step 1.
+- Create webRTC push configuration resources using the webRTC push configuration API methods (opens in a new tab), specifying the applicationId from step 1.
 Our system will automatically create the resource association with your newly defined application.
-You can update these resource associations manually via the Resource associated methods under Application and entity management.
+You can update these resource associations manually via the Resource associated methods under Application and entity management (opens in a new tab).

 Set up the RTC SDK

-- infobip-rtc-js: The JavaScript RTC SDK
+: The JavaScript RTC SDKinfobip-rtc-extensions-js

-- infobip-rtc-ios: The native iOS SDK
+: The native iOS SDKinfobip-rtc-android

-- infobip-rtc-android: The native Android SDK
+: The native Android SDK

 Each repository includes usage and guidelines on its main readme page and associated wiki.